 Ryan joined Beasley Allen Law Firm in January 2016 as a lawyer in the Mass Torts Section.
 His practice has concentrated primarily on litigation surrounding the link between talcum powder products and ovarian cancer.

-Ryan earned his Bachelor of Science degree in Business Administration from the University of Nebraska at Lincoln in 2009.
+Ryan earned his Bachelor of Science degree in business administration from the University of Nebraska at Lincoln in 2009.
 He earned his J.D. from the University of Nebraska College of Law in 2013.
 He is a member of the Alabama State Bar, the Alabama State Bar Young Lawyers Section and the American Association for Justice.

-Prior to joining Beasley Allen, Ryan worked at Hickman, Goza & Spragins, PLLC in Oxford, Miss., and Chapman, Lewis & Swan, PLLC in Clarksdale, Miss.
+Prior to joining Beasley Allen, Ryan worked at Hickman, Goza & Spragins, PLLC in Oxford, Mississippi, and Chapman, Lewis & Swan, PLLC in Clarksdale, Mississippi.

 Ryan is part of the litigation team taking talcum powder cases to trial.
 He has been part of five trials that resulted in verdicts against Johnson & Johnson totaling $725 million.

 Juries in the five trials Ryan has helped litigate found consumer health care products giant Johnson & Johnson liable for injuries or wrongful death resulting from the use of its talc-containing products, including its Baby Powder and Shower-to-Shower body powder for feminine hygiene.
 The juries found the company knew of the cancer risks associated with the talc products but failed to warn consumers.

 Talcum Powder Victories

 As many as 2,200 cases of ovarian cancer diagnosed each year may have been caused by regular use of talcum powder products, such as baby powder and body powder, in the genital area.